turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Stacked plots
 ^^^^^^^^^^^^^^

 Stacked plots can be convenient to illustrate the different loss coefficients at different operating points.
+Stacked plots are made by specifying `stack = True`

 .. code-block:: python